- The Build

 What is a guideway?

 The O-Train Confederation Line’s ‘guideway’ is the footprint along which the Light Rail Vehicles (LRV) will travel.
-The guideway will span 12.5 kilometres across the City and feature a mix of at-grade, elevated and tunnel sections along which tracks will be laid and an Overhead Catenary System (OCS) will be installed.
+The guideway will span 12.5 kilometres across the City and feature a mix of at-grade, elevated and tunnel sections along which tracks are being laid and an Overhead Catenary System (OCS) is being installed.
 The guideway is being built mostly in the footprint of the existing Transitway.

 Construction of the guideway began in 2014 at Hurdman Station.
-This summer, guideway work will continue in the east and will be ongoing throughout the alignment until 2017.
-Trackwork and OCS installation began in spring 2015.
+Guideway work and OCS installation will be ongoing across the alignment until the end of 2017.

 What is trackwork?